crocme10/area-net/README.md

 A Peer 2 Peer Network Controller.

-This is a CLI application to connect, and be connected, with remote peers.
+This is a command-line tool to connect, and be connected, with remote peers.
 The purpose of this network is just to explore network peers.

-## Getting Started
+## Getting started

 Follow these instructions to get a copy of the project up and running.
-This project is in development, and is intended for testing only.
+This project is in development phase, and is intended for testing only.

 ### Prerequisites